 Active in Nepal since 1985, Terre des hommes (Tdh) runs projects to improve access to healthcare, nutrition, water supply, sanitation and hygiene, and reinforce child protection.
-In 2013, more than 44,961 people benefited from the activities implemented by Tdh.
+In 2014, nearly 62,000 people benefited from the activities implemented by Tdh.

 After years of conflict, the political situation in Nepal remains unstable.
 Children are especially vulnerable, suffering from malnutrition and receiving low quality healthcare.
 Mothers do not have sufficient knowledge on how to treat or prevent illnesses.
 The lack of pre- and post-natal care is responsible for thousands of deaths.
 In regards to education, many poor families are unable to cope with the costs involved.
 Gender and social discrimination are still present.

 Centered at 84.12408 28.394857 6

 • 48 children out of 1,000 die before the age of 5 (CH: 4%)

 • 34% of children work

 • 51% of children are married before the age of 18

 • Among the 30,815 workers in the sex industry, between 33 and 50% of them are children.

 (Sources: UNDP, UNICEF, Nepal Living Standards Survey, CBS)

 Tdh in Nepal: Head of delegation: Sebastian Zug • National Staff: 20 • Expatriate staff: 1 • Areas of intervention: Kathmandu, Kavre, Salyan, Humla, Bara, Lalitpur, Makwanpur, Rautahat • Partners: Biswas Nepal, Change Nepal, Dalit Development Society, Friends of Disabled, Saathi, SathSath, NCR,THIS, UEMS, Nepal Government, Nepal's Red Cross, KIRDARC • Budget 2015: CHF 1,142,053.-